A Sharp Threshold for Spanning 2-Spheres in Random 2-Complexes: Proof of Theorem

-We now perform all of the possible leaf moves, followed by all of the possible branch moves.
-Note that a branch move may create new leaves or branches, and therefore we continue to make branch moves and leaf moves as long as such moves remain.
-This is a finite process, as every step increases the number of embeddings.
-It is clear from the definitions of branch moves and leaf moves that when we are finished, we are left with a bipolar graph.
+We now perform all of the possible leaf steps, followed by all of the possible branch steps, and if new leaves or branches are created during the process, we continue with leaf and branch steps until no such step is possible.
+Note that we will redefine $z$ to be $x$ in at most one of the steps.
+This process is finite, as every step but one increases the number of embeddings.
+It follows from the definitions of branch steps and leaf steps that the process ends with a bipolar graph.

 Thus, in order to maximize $|Em(C)|$, under our constraints, we may assume that $C$ is bipolar.
 Such components have the following property.

 \begin{prop} There is a constant $c_4$ such that the number of embeddings of a bipolar component $C$ is bounded, up to an exponential factor $c_4^{m_0}$, by the number of ways to order the branches between $z,y$ and choose the ordering and nesting structure of the leaves of $x$. \end{prop} The proof is in the appendix.